kaidez/kaidez.com/_posts/2010-11-24-learning-microsoft-dot-net-c-sharp.md

 The stuff that I need to learn for personal growth hasn’t changed, especially the HTML5/CSS3 stuff.

-Now…where to find the time to do all this…
+Now…where to find the time to do all this…s